BatmanAoD/belle-lang/README.md

 The name
 --------

-// TODO
+My daughter's name is Annabelle, so the language is named after her.
+There are a number of secondary considerations:

+ * I wanted a one-syllable easy-to-remember name
+ * I wanted a name that was not already associated with a popular technology, especially another programming language.
+ * I like the semantic association of "beauty," since I would like to create a "beautiful" language (in some intuitive sense--Ruby and Python are "beautiful" to me, while C++ and Perl are not).
+ * I like the phonetic association with Bell Labs.
-From *Go To* by Steve Lohr:
+ * From *Go To* by Steve Lohr:

        > Belle was the first computer to attain the level of a chess master